iambugra/tree/README.md

 `go run main.go <path>`

-Only `-a` flag allowed for now, which lists all files and directories, including hidden ones.
+Only `-a` flag allowed is for now, which lists all files and directories, including hidden ones.

 ## examples